vibewell25/vibewell/docs/docs/guides/terms-and-conditions.md

 ---

-By using the Vibewell platform, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions.
+By using the VibeWell platform, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions.